Chart Color Schemes

 The educational profile of Lancefield exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 22.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (3.9%) and graduate diplomas (3.4%).
-Vocational credentials are prevalent, with 38.9% of residents aged 15+ holding such qualifications - advanced diplomas at 12.7% and certificates at 26.2%.
+Vocational credentials are held by 38.9% of residents aged 15 and above, with advanced diplomas at 12.7% and certificates at 26.2%.
 Educational participation is high, with 27.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education